ewilded/psychoPATH/README.md

 Please not unchecking the `URL-encode these characters` - as a matter of fact the most reliable approach is to test each input like this twice - with and without URL-encoding:
 ![Demo Screenshot](screenshots/lfi_hunting_one_3.png?raw=true "Usage example")

 Then we move to the psychoPATH configuration panel.
 We choose the file name, for instance `/etc/passwd`.
-We clear the web roots, targets and suffixes list, as we are nog going to need them to perform this attack:
+We clear the web roots, targets and suffixes list, as we are not going to need them to perform this attack:
 ![Demo Screenshot](screenshots/lfi_hunting_one_4.png?raw=true "Usage example") We simply run "Start attack" and watch how each of the evasive techniques works on its corresponding vulnerable case:
 ![Demo Screenshot](screenshots/lfi_hunting_one_5.png?raw=true "Usage example")